PacktPublishing/Building-Vue.js-Applications-with-GraphQL/chapter-04/4.3/README.md

-# 4.3 - Adding custom PWA installation notification on iOS
+# 4.3 - Adding a custom PWA installation notification on iOS

 A Quasar Framework App